Skaaan/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-SchoolManagementSystem Project for my web dev class at htw berlin
+SchoolManagementSystem Project for my web dev class at htw berlin that teachs me HTML and CSS basics.

 - Username and password for admin login: username: admin, password: admin